Note:

 "Cortisone-dependent"

-you have severe physical or mental stress, fever over 101
+of medication if you have severe physical or mental stress, fever

 For information on how to order medical alert identification: